-Aidan is an associate in the Specialist PI Department and joined Hugh James in 2010.
-He is an accredited litigator of the Association of Personal Injury Lawyers (APIL) and has extensive experience of complex, high value personal injury litigation.
-He specialises in recovering compensation for victims of overseas accidents and injuries caused as a result of defective and harmful products, such as medical devices including metal on metal hip implants.
+Aidan is a Senior Associate in the Specialist PI Department having joined Hugh James in 2010.
+He is an accredited Senior Litigator with the Association of Personal Injury Lawyers (APIL) with extensive experience of complex, high value personal injury litigation.
+He specialises in recovering compensation for victims of overseas accidents and injuries caused as a result of defective and harmful products, with particular expertise in defective medical devices.

-Aidan is currently working with a team of highly experienced lawyers pursuing the manufacturers of various metal on metal hip devices.
+Aidan has been successful in pursuing the manufacturers of various metal on metal hip devices.
 In these cases, metal ions from the implants have caused extensive tissue damage and have required further revision operations to replace the joint and remove the damaged tissue, often leaving the patient with permanent mobility problems.

 Aidan has acted for victims and families who suffered accidents whilst on holiday or in the course of their employment in countries across Europe and Africa including Cyprus, France, Gabon, Kenya, and Spain.
 He specialises in multi-jurisdictional claims and in 2019 secured a multi-million-pound settlement for the catastrophic hypoxic brain injury sustained by a 30-year-old French national working in Africa.
 This was a complex piece of litigation with multiple defendants, across three jurisdictions being pursued through the Admiralty Court in the Royal Courts of Justice.